rbms-bsc/DCRMR/_pages/Glossary/Glossary.md

 ## S

 <a name="series">series</a>
 A group of separate resources related to one another by the fact that each resource bears, in addition to its own title proper, a collective title applying to the group as a whole.
-The individual resource may or may not be numbered.
+The individual resource may or may not be numbered. *See also* [subseries](/DCRMR/glossary/#subseries).

 <a name="series-title-page">series title page</a>
 An added title page bearing a series title proper and usually, though not necessarily, other information about a series such as statement of responsibility, numeric designation, data relating to publication, title of the resource within the series. *See also* [added title page](/DCRMR/glossary/#added-title-page) *and* [title page](/DCRMR/glossary/#title-page).